 Terrace Center Valley Housing Office is open from 10 a.m. to 10 p.m.
-Monday through Sunday, and 5 p.m. to 7 p.m. on most holidays.
+Monday through Sunday and 5-7 p.m. on most holidays.
 This is the place to get your questions answered, pick up packages, sign out lock out keys, learn how to complete maintenance requests and find the professional staff.
-There are also DVDs and BBQ utensils for students to check out.
+There are also DVDs and barbecue utensils for students to check out.
 Valley Terraces and Sierra Terraces residents can also request refills for toilet paper and cleaning supplies from the office in the Terrace Center.
 The phone number for Terrace Center Valley Housing Office is 209-228-4663.

 The Cat Quad is the courtyard area located between the Yablokoff-Wallace Dining Center and Terrace Center.
 Residents are welcome to enjoy the space however reservations are required for formalized events.
 Visit the UC Merced EMS to reserve the space.

 New releases, classic movies and select TV series are available for free streaming from any computer or mobile device.
 On campus residents can visist movies.ucmerced.edu to access.

 Computer labs are available in each housing community for resident use.
 Bring a USB drive to save your work.
 Residents are welcome to utilize the printers located in the Tenaya and Terrace Center computer labs.
 Like all printers on campus, residents will use their Cat Cards to purchase printing options.
 Residents assigned to Cathedral, Half Dome and Tenaya have Cat Card access to the first floor of Tenaya Hall to use the computer lab and study rooms.
 Report a printer problem to the nearest Housing and Residence Education Office.
 Any problems with a computer should be reported to email@example.com.